hanszhang717/hancezhang-blog/content/en/posts/compute-leverage.md

 This leads to the "compute landlord" hypothesis.
 Will a few cloud providers and chip manufacturers become oligarchs, extracting rent from everyone else who becomes a "compute tenant"?
 It's possible.

 But there are powerful counter-forces.
 Open-source models are democratizing access.
 Community-driven projects are pooling GPU resources.
 National industrial policies are trying to prevent monopolies.
 And as new chips are released, older, less powerful ones will flood the market, making a certain baseline of compute accessible to almost everyone.
 Look at the open-source communities around models like Llama or Stable Diffusion.
 Many individual developers are running and fine-tuning these models on consumer-grade GPUs (like an RTX 4090).
-This is like digital-age subsistence farming; while it can't compete with industrial-scale "compute landlords" like AWS or Google Cloud, it ensures the means of production are not entirely monopolized.
+This is akin to digital-age subsistence farming; while it can't compete with industrial-scale "compute landlords" like AWS or Google Cloud, it ensures the means of production are not entirely monopolized.

 The long-term trend for compute prices is down, and access is broadening, following a version of Wright's Law.
 However, the cutting edge of high-performance compute will likely remain a gated resource for some time, creating a new kind of inequality.